clvrk/vellum/README.md

 QuietMode         Boolean (!)
 Suppress notifying players in-game that papyrus
                                       is creating a backup and render

 HideStdout        Boolean (!)
-Wether to hide the console output generated by
+Whether to hide the console output generated by
-                                      the papyrus.cs rendering process, setting this
+                                      the PapyrusCS rendering process, setting this
                                       to "true" may help debug your configuration but will result in a more verbose output

+StopBeforeBackup  Boolean (!)
+Whether to stop, take a backup and then restart
+                                      the server instead of taking a hot-backup

+TimeBeforeStop    Integer             Time in seconds before stopping the server for a
+                                      backup.
+Players on the server will be notified with a chat message

-* values marked with (!) are required, not-required values should be provided depending on your specific configuration
+* values marked with (!) are required, non-required values should be provided depending on your specific configuration
 ```
 You can find an example configuration [here](https://github.com/clarkx86/papyrus-automation/blob/master/examples/basic_example.json).